-- 1. Fishing for Lamprey will be allowed by Permit Only from 5 AM to 6 PM Fridays through Mondays during the months of June and July 2024. - 2.
+- 1. Fishing for Lamprey will be allowed by Permit Only from 5 AM Fridays through 6 PM Mondays during the months of June and July 2025. - 2.
 Subsistence fishing for lamprey in the Willamette River may be conducted in the vicinity of Willamette Falls east of a boundary marker near the apex of the falls horseshoe.
 The apex and west side of the Falls including fishway ladder entrances are specifically closed to protect passage of salmon and steelhead. - 3.
 Lamprey may be collected using traditional methods, including hand, small-mesh dipnets, and gaffing hooks.
 All such gear must be attended at all times.
 Any other methods are prohibited.